rthatcher/t2/nodered-tutorial.md

 In the previous step the flow has been run and the participants (Traders) have been added.
 Test data has been created for new Assets (Commodities) and a small re-configuration is required to add them.
 1. **Double Click** the **Read JSON Files** node and modify the property **Start Folder** to reference your commodities test data folder.
 2. **Click** the **Deploy** buton the save and deploy the change.
-3. **Start** the flow and validate that the test data has been added.
+3. **Start** the flow and validate that the Commodity test data has been added.

 ## Possible errors